How To Get A Home Equity Loan With Bad Credit: A Guide

 Consider Other Loan Options

-If you have a low credit score and need the money more quickly, you may have to consider other types of loans.
+If you have a low credit score and need the money more quickly, you can consider other types of loans.
 A personal loan could be an option, although the rate will be higher because it’s not secured by your home.

 What To Expect With A New Home Equity Loan

 If you take out a home equity loan, you’ll get the funds you were approved for in one big payment.
 After that, you can use the funds for whatever you want, like home improvements or debt consolidation.
-Your only obligations are to make the monthly loan payments.
+Your only obligation is to make the monthly loan payments.

 The term of the loan will vary based on the lender, but Rocket Mortgage offers 10- or 20-year terms.
 There’s no penalty for paying the loan off early.
 Once the loan is paid off, the lien on your house will be removed as it is when you pay off the primary mortgage.